 Wouldn’t it be a good idea to grab a few nuts on your way to work or carry some in your bag to munch on during the day?

-In addition to that, they also have antioxidant properties that prevent aging and omega 3, that helps premature wearing down of the brain.
+Avocados are rich in vitamin E and Omega 3 which have antioxidant properties that prevent aging and premature wearing down of the brain.

-Those leafy green vegetables that your mom tried putting down your throat when you were a kid; well, it turns out it was all for good reason.
+Those green vegetables that your mom tried to get you to eat when you were a kid; well, it turns out it was all for good reason.

-Spinach is rich in lutein, an antioxidant that slows cognitive decline.
-So if you’ve been skipping this leafy green vegetable, it is time to add it back to your food list.
+So if you’ve been skipping leafy green vegetables, it is time to add them back to your food list.